DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 - Larger models require more powerful hardware
 - English-only models are optimized for English and cannot transcribe other languages
 - Moonshine models are best for computers with very limited RAM (1GB minimum)
+- Omnilingual models support the most languages but are still experimental
 - You can download and switch between models at any time

 ## Usage